japikas/ctrlx-mosquitto/README.md

 Mosquitto configuration is hard-coded inside the snap.
 Change your configuration in `mosquitto.conf` prior building.
 Configuration example is available in `snap/local/default_config.conf`.

-**NB!** The default configuration of `mosquitto.conf` file is super permissive without any security for test use only.
+**NB!** The default configuration in `mosquitto.conf` file is super permissive without any security for test use only.
 Apply your security settings prior deploying to production use.

 Derived from Canonical's snapcraft for mosquitto.